Dental Hygiene

 Applicants must also be comfortable speaking in front of individuals and groups.

-Registration with the College of Dental Hygienists of Ontario (CDHO) is mandatory to practice as a dental hygienist in Ontario.
-Note: A history of criminal offences or charges of professional misconduct in another jurisdiction or another profession may interfere with your ability to become registered in Ontario.
-Should either situation apply, you are recommended to seek clarification with the CDHO before applying to the dental hygiene program at Georgian College.
+Registration with the College of Dental Hygienists of Ontario (CDHO) is required to practice as a dental hygienist in Ontario.
+Note: A history of criminal offences or findings of professional misconduct in another jurisdiction or profession may affect your eligibility for registration in Ontario.
+If either situation applies, you are advised to seek clarification with the CDHO before applying to the Dental Hygiene program at Georgian College.

 Graduation Requirements